vvasabi/btn710-a2/site/content.md

 ## Conclusion

-As this report illustrates, CSRF is a dangerous vulnerability, as such attack can be easily created and can result in serious damages.
+As this report illustrates, CSRF is a dangerous vulnerability, as such attacks can be easily created and can result in serious damages.
 Fortunately, CSRF vulnerability is not difficult to counter, as many web frameworks now have built-in defense against it, and security filters are also available for defending existing web applications.
 It is therefore important for developers and system administrators to learn about CSRF and take the time to ensure the security of web applications.

 ## Links